 Overview This page contains the latest trade data of Small Sized Cars.
-In 2018, Small Sized Cars were the world's 14th most traded product, with a total trade of $114B.
-Between 2017 and 2018 the exports of Small Sized Cars grew by 3.38%, from $115B to $119B.
+In 2019, Small Sized Cars were the world's 13th most traded product, with a total trade of $119B.
+Between 2018 and 2019 the exports of Small Sized Cars grew by 3.38%, from $115B to $119B.
 Trade in Small Sized Cars represent 0.66% of total world trade.

-Tariffs: In 2018 the average tariff for Small Sized Cars was 20.9%, been the 552 lowest tariff using the HS6 product classification.
+Tariffs In 2018 the average tariff for Small Sized Cars was 20.9%, making it the 552nd lowest tariff using the HS6 product classification.

 The countries with the highest import tariffs for Small Sized Cars are Maldives (167%), India (106%), Iran (90%), Nepal (80%), and Thailand (66.4%).
 The countries with the lowest tariffs are Mauritius (0%), Hong Kong (0%), Japan (0%), Laos (0%), and Singapore (0%).

-Ranking: Small Sized Cars ranks 1000th in the Product Complexity Index (PCI).
+Ranking Small Sized Cars ranks 1933rd in the Product Complexity Index (PCI).